 ‘Agile’ and ‘lean startup’ are the latest project management buzzwords.
 What they really mean is we can work in fast development cycles, test out ideas and either move on quickly if they don’t work or build a use case for wider rollout – very useful if you’re not sure whether a new technology is worth investing in or not.

-The key is to focus on small initiatives that target small, measurable sub-sections of customer.
+The key is to focus on small initiatives that target small, measurable sub-sections of customers.
 These will prove the business case for broader changes.
 If you can show the business what relevant, targeted innovation can do for your uptake and conversion, you’re more likely to get agreement to bigger initiatives.

 5 steps to innovation: